WorldWideTelescope/worldwide-telescope-webgl-sdk-reference/wwtcontrol.md

 * [simple-viewer](http://webhosted.wwt-forum.org/webengine-examples/#simple-viewer)

-### WWTControl SmoothAnimation Property
+### WWTControl smoothAnimation Property

 Note: This feature is not implemented.

-The **SmoothAnimation** property specifies whether to pan smoothly or quickly to the new location.
+The **smoothAnimation** property specifies whether to pan smoothly or quickly to the new location.